peppertech/OracleJETWorkshop2019/part1.md

 2. Change the reference of the URL to a URL that your instructor will provide.

-**TIP:** If your real data requires basic authentication, you would set it up similar to the below:
+**Tip:** If your real data requires basic authentication, you would set it up similar to the below:

 ```js #button { border: none; }
 $.ajax